pingcap/docs-tidb-operator/en/get-started.md

 ### Modify the TiDB cluster version

-In this case, we can use a JSON merge patch to update the version of the TiDB cluster to "nightly":
+In this case, you can use a JSON merge patch to update the version of the TiDB cluster to "nightly":

 {{< copyable "shell-regular" >}}